 If something I say, do or create can enter the vicinity of others, I will often overthink or underplay it for fear of lacking the required clout.
 You could characterise this as insecurity or, at a stretch, as perfectionism.
 My internal speech filter can sometimes sound like an officer of the law:

-You do not have to say anything.
 But, it may harm your defence if you do not mention when questioned something which you later rely on.
 Anything you do say may be given in evidence.

 I believe perfection in romance can't be achieved outside of hindsight, wine-sight and loveisblind-sight.
 Passion is controlled by blustering impulsive wind that doesn't keep direction or pace.
 The best thing to do is soar or battle towards functional loving relationships, but also understand that the effort to do so will never end.
 Although my love life will never reach perfection, as a romantic I will keep on striving towards it.